savonet/book/audio.md

  pulseaudio from source output.pulseaudio
 ```

+The error names the clock, and lists the two sources which are fighting over it.
 There are two ways to fix this.

 #### Using buffers

-This is is the most robust solution.
-The
+This is the most robust solution.
+The `buffer`\indexop{buffer} operator sits
-`buffer`\indexop{buffer} operator sits between two clocks and accumulates
+between two clocks and accumulates precomputed audio, which absorbs the
-pre-computed audio, absorbing timing differences between hardware devices.
-It
-accepts the following optional arguments:
+difference of pace between the two devices.
+It accepts the following optional
+arguments:

-- `buffer`: how much audio to buffer in advance (1 second by default),
+- `buffer`: how much audio to accumulate in advance (1 second by default),
-- `max`: maximum buffer size (10 seconds by default).
+- `max`: the maximum size of the buffer (10 seconds by default),
+- `add_track_mark`: whether to insert a track mark when the buffer becomes
+  available again after having run dry (`true` by default),
+- `replay_metadata`: whether to send the last metadata again at that moment
+  (`true` by default), so that our listeners are told what is playing after a
+  hole in the stream.

 Wrapping one side in a buffer resolves the conflict:

 ```{.liquidsoap include="liq/clock-alsa-pulseaudio2.liq" from=1}
 ```

-The ALSA output will now lag about 1 second behind PulseAudio — the price of
+The ALSA output now lags about 1 second behind PulseAudio, which is the price of
 buffering.
-For persistent timing differences between two devices, `buffer.adaptative`
+When the two devices differ in pace for a long time, the buffer
+eventually runs dry or overflows.
+The operator `buffer.adaptative` then helps:
-can compensate by adjusting the playback rate to keep the buffer full, at the
+it adjusts the playback rate to keep the buffer at the right level, at the cost
-cost of a slight pitch shift.
+of a slight pitch shift.

 #### Disabling self-synchronization

-Another solution consists in passing the argument `self_sync=false`, which tells an operator to give up its synchronization role, letting the other control the clock:
+Another solution consists in passing the argument `self_sync=false` to one of
+the two operators, which asks the operator to give up its synchronization role
+and let the other one lead the clock:

 ```{.liquidsoap include="liq/clock_safe2.liq" from=1}
 ```

-Here, `input.alsa` cedes synchronization to `output.pulseaudio` and no buffer
+Here, `input.alsa` cedes synchronization to `output.pulseaudio` and no buffer is
-is needed.
-This will work fine in most situations, but since the two devices
+needed.
+This works fine in most situations.
+However, the two devices run on
-run on slightly different hardware clocks, timing drift will eventually cause
+slightly different quartzes, so the timing will drift and you will eventually
-glitches.
-It is not recommended for production applications.
+hear a glitch.
+We do not recommend `self_sync=false` for a radio which is meant
+to run for months.

 #### Operators that require a stable clock

-Some operators, such as `crossfade` and `stretch`, need to control the rate at
+Some operators, such as `crossfade` and `stretch`\indexop{stretch}, need to
-which audio is produced and run in their own dedicated clock.
-They therefore
-require that their input source does not declare a synchronization source.
+produce audio at a rate which is not the rate at which they consume it: a
+crossfade reads the end of a track and the beginning of the next one at the same
+time, and `stretch` plays a source faster or slower than it arrives.
+Both of
+them therefore run their input in a clock of their own, which they advance at
+their own rate.
+A source which imposes its own pace cannot be advanced
-Passing a hardware source directly will fail:
+in this way, so passing a hardware source directly will fail:

 ```{.liquidsoap include="liq/bad/clock-alsa-crossfade.liq" from=1}
 ```